We implement the following measures to operate marbot securely.

 - All data passed between your AWS accounts and marbot is encrypted in transit using TLS (https).

-- When you use the optional email endpoint, data might not be encrypted in transit due to the nature of emails.
+- When you use the optional email integration, data might not be encrypted in transit due to the nature of emails.

 All data is encrypted when we persist it.